nicholasgower/PlanetsLib/README.md

 ### Planet definitions

 PlanetsLib provides an API to define planet prototypes in orbit around another location.
-Advantages over the vanilla API include that its position may be easier to specify, its sprite is on a higher layer than the parent's sprites, and that if the parent body is moved by another mod your planet will move with it.
+Its additional features over the vanilla API are that its relative position is easier to specify, its sprites are on a higher layer than the parent's sprites, and that if the parent body is moved by another mod your planet will move with it.

 * `PlanetsLib:extend(config)` — A wrapper/replacement for `data:extend`.
 Throws an error if passed `distance` or `orientation`.
 It instead takes the fields listed below.
     * `type` — `"planet"` or `"space-location"`